dyedgreen/deno-sqlite/docs/api.md

 the available results.

-!> If you leave rows with results before making new queries, you may run into the maximum limit for concurrent queries.
+!> If you leave rows with results before making new queries, you will leak memory.
 Always use `.done()` instead of `break`.

     const rows = db.query("SELECT name FROM users;");